narenkhatwani/narenkhatwani-resume/content/authors/admin/_index.md

 </p>

 <p style='text-align: justify;'>
-I am also associated with Github as a Campus Expert to strive to build diverse and inclusive communities to learn skills, collaborate on projects, and share their experiences.
+I am also associated with Github as a Campus Expert to build diverse and inclusive communities to learn skills, collaborate on projects, and share their experiences.
 The community I have been working to develop is known as the NJIT HPC Initiative.
 Our main goal is to make students aware of High-Performance Computing as a viable research domain and remove its fear from the mind of students.
 </p>